meg-simula/meg-simula.github.io/index.md

 tissue</a> for the 50th Anniversary Woudschoten Conference book is now on arXiv.
 Congratulations to Halvor Herlyng as lead author. </p>

-<p>2025-11-27: I organized our annual <a href="https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/aktuelt/arrangementer/2025/oslo-brain-fluid-symposium-2025.html">Oslo Brain Fluid Symposium</a> at Simula on Nov 27.
+<p>2025-11-27: On behalf of the K. G. Jebsen Centre for Brain Fluid Research, I organized our annual <a href="https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/aktuelt/arrangementer/2025/oslo-brain-fluid-symposium-2025.html">Oslo Brain Fluid Symposium</a> at Simula on Nov 27.
 This was the 8th edition of this meeting, with nearly 60 participants.
 Thanks to all participants and speakers, inspiring as always.</p>

 <p>2025-11-25: Ivan Yotov and I organized a 2-day workshop on <a href="https://cas-nor.no/project/mathematical-challenges-brain-mechanics">Mathematical Challenges in Brain Mechanics</a> in association with the Centre for Advanced Study Nov 25-26.
 Thanks to all speakers and participants.</p>